 The Boboli gardens have several different access points: the Pitti Palace courtyard, the Belvedere Fortress, the Romana Gate, and the Porta Romana Square.

-It houses statues of various styles and periods as well as elaborate fountains, such as the Fountain of Jupiter, the Fountain of Neptune, and the Fountain of Bacchus.
+Walking in the gardens with the audioguide (audioguides) will allow us to discover statues of various styles and periods as well as elaborate fountains, such as the Fountain of Jupiter, the Fountain of Neptune, and the Fountain of Bacchus.
 The garden is also home to grottos including the Grotta Grande and the Grotto di Buontalenti, both of which are decorated with frescoes and sculptures.

 The Viottolone Avenue crosses the garden towards the Isolotto, a small island which contains a replica of the Fountain of the Ocean.